-The two cohorts provide the same course content, instruction, assessment, and high quality education experience, but each caters to a different school calendar.
+The two cohorts provide the same course content, instruction, assessment, and high-quality education experience, but each caters to a different school calendar.
 SPA New York City offers courses each summer for five weeks in July, while SPA New Orleans delivers courses for five weeks beginning in June.

 SPA New York City leads to an institutional recommendation for New York State School Building Leader certification.
-Students may also apply for certification in other states according to state-specific processes and inter-state reciprocal agreements..
-Teachers College is accredited by Middle Commission on Higher Education.
+Teachers College is accredited by the Middle Commission on Higher Education.
 SPA New York City is registered with the New York State Education Department and SPA New Orleans is licensed by the Board of Regents of the State of Louisiana.